openstack/devstack/doc/source/guides/neutron.rst

 In most cases where DevStack is being deployed with a single interface, there is a hardware router that is being used for external connectivity and DHCP.
 The developer machine is connected to this network and is on a shared subnet with other machines.
+The `local.conf` exhibited here assumes that 1500 is a reasonable MTU to use on that network.

 .. nwdiag::